samjaninf/OFN-User-Guide---Master/basic-features/products-1/pricing-irregular-items-kg.md

 {% hint style="danger" %}
 An alternative is to use an online payment system to temporarily store the amount "pending" until the order has been validated.

-_This feature is not yet implemented in Open Food Network.
+_This feature is not yet implemented in Harvest To Order.
 We are also working on the automated implementation of "credits" allowing a hub to reimburse in the form of a credit note which could be used by the customer as part payment for their next order._
 {% endhint %}

 ## Inform the buyer about your pricing policy